ryandawsonuk/secrets-treasurehunt/README.md

 ## Or in minikube with Helm

-As above but replace the `kubectl create` command with `helm install --name=pet-parrot ./charts/treasurehunt/`
+As above but replace the `kubectl create` command with:

+`helm install --name=pet-parrot ./charts/treasurehunt/`<br/>

+Or to set the treasure location then instead:

+ `helm install --name=pet-parrot  --set treasure.location.x=3,treasure.location.y=2 ./charts/treasurehunt/ `<br/>

+And access with:

+`minikube service pet-parrot-treasurehunt`

 To remove use `helm del --purge pet-parrot`